angular/protractor/docs/webdriver.md

 Type | Description
 --- | ---
-!webdriver.promise.Promise.&lt;!Array.<!webdriver.logging.Entry&gt;> | A promise that will resolve to a list of log entries for the specified type.
+!webdriver.promise.Promise.&lt;!Array.&lt;!webdriver.logging.Entry&gt;&gt; | A promise that will resolve to a list of log entries for the specified type.